Survey Results - Trainee feedback on Taylor Vinters

 6.30pm: Before lockdown I would have set off with my colleagues to play five-a-side-football against other London law firms.
 Right now, I’m more likely to shut down my laptop and head out to enjoy the long summer evenings.

 Managing partners: Ed Turner, Matt Meyer

-Other offices: London, Singapore
+Other offices: London, Oxford, Singapore, New York

 What we’re looking for: We’re looking for innovative and entrepreneurial people who are brimming with enthusiasm and passion for what they do.
 You’ll need a pragmatic outlook and commercial awareness as our clients rely on our business brains as much as our legal expertise.

 What you’ll do: Your development programme will be tailored around your skills, interests and aspirations and you’ll experience real client work, responsibility and high levels of autonomy from an early stage, as well as support through expert advice from some of the industry’s most forward thinking lawyers.